edgurgel/httpoison/README.md

 HTTPoison uses hackney to execute HTTP requests instead of ibrowse.
 I like hackney :thumbsup:

 Using hackney we work only with binaries instead of string lists.
-However, hackney does not have async requests like ibrowse.

 ## Usage